Dimethylebutane/Simple-computer-in-vhdl/Readme.md

         R2 : general purpose Register           binary 10 in instruction
         X : accumulator, store result of ALU    binary 11 in instruction

-note that because X is at the en of the ALU, MV and ST instruction will add the data to X
+note that because X is at the end of the ALU, MV, LD, LDI, and GPC instructions will add the data to X

 *yes I know that on the vhdl program, R2 is 01 and R1 is 10 but it's the same just a name*